 What Is Teeth Whitening?

-Also known as bleaching, teeth whitening entails the partly removal or scraping of some material off the surface of the teeth.
+Also known as bleaching, teeth whitening begins with the removal or scraping of some material off the surface of the teeth.
 The top surface known as the enamel gets stained over time and the color of the teeth change from white to yellowish or brownish.
 The procedure is non-invasive and can be done using several processes.
 One process involves gently scraping very small material off the teeth while another entails wearing some molds or impressions containing a special solution or bleach for some time.
 Stained teeth contribute to the effects on people and causes them to lose their self-esteem and will avoid smiling or laughing, especially in public.

 What Causes Stained Teeth?

-The number one reason for whitening or bleaching teeth is to remove the stain that affect the enamel.
-Stains come in all forms with some affecting some spots or teeth while other affect the entire tooth or the whole mouth.
+The number one reason for whitening or bleaching teeth is to remove the stain that affects the enamel.
+Stains come in all forms with some affecting some spots or teeth while others affect the entire tooth or the whole mouth.
 Some people will be born with stained teeth while in others, the problem develops over time.
 Fluorosis is among the commonest causes and occurs due to heavy buildup of fluoride on the teeth surface.
 This is due to drinking water containing high concentration of fluoride.
-Excessive smoking of tobacco products such as cigarette, chewing tobacco, and drinking lots of coffee can also make the teeth change color to yellow or brown.
+Excessive smoking of tobacco products such as cigarettes, chewing tobacco, and drinking lots of coffee can also make the teeth change color to yellow or brown.
 Some medical conditions may also affect the enamel’s color.

 What Does Whitening of Teeth Involve?